 As your State Senator, I am doing my best to help make New York a better place to live and work.

-With the 2015 Legislative Session underway, I value your input on several key state issues that will be debated throughout the new year.
-That is why I asked all constituents of the 50th Senate District to complete a legislative questionnaire, which more than 4,700 people filled out.
-All of these responses remain confidential.
-Here are the final results:
+With the 2015 Legislative Session underway, I value your continued input on several key state issues that will be debated throughout the year.
+That is why, before legislative session began, I asked all constituents of the 50th Senate District to complete a legislative questionnaire, which more than 4,600 people filled out and returned to me, either by mail or online.

 State Senator John A. DeFrancisco announced today (3/31/15) that the new State Budget includes an extra $25 million for Upstate transit systems including Centro.
 The additional money should help to close Centro's $4.5 million budget gap and to maintain all of its busing services.